emolter/nirc2_reduce/README.md

 This is not an official release version and some customization will be required.
 This software was built with Python 3.5; there may be compatibility issues with other versions of Python and packages may be deprecated.
 The many package dependencies are as-yet undocumented.
 Your development and pull requests are welcomed!

 # cite
 If you find this software useful for your research, please cite this page as a software citation - most journals will allow that nowadays.
+Please note that some functionality that used to be in nirc2\_reduce is now located in the [pylanetary](https://github.com/emolter/pylanetary) package.